Species, characteristics, reproduction, baby manatee, habitat, danger of extinction + DRAWINGS + VIDEOS

-The name of the genus Trichechus, means trix and echko, i.e. with hair.
-And the species inunguis, means without nails.
+The name of the genus Trichechus, comes from trix and echko, i.e. with hair.
+And the species inunguis means without nails.
 The Caribbean manatee does have nails on its flippers.

-In Nahuatl they call him tlacamichin, fish man.
+In Nahuatl they call him tlacamichin, or fish man.

-“Manatee” they call it in Mexico, which, as I said, refers more to T. manatus.
+They call it “Manatín” in Mexico, which, as I said, refers more to T. manatus.

 In some parts they call it a sea cow.